National looks at more teachers, spot ECE checks, and an EduSaver pot for every child

 The document does not suggest how much money should go into an account from what age, but the Herald understands that initial thinking has been around $200.

-If that is matched by a parent contribution - i.e. $400 a year - then that pot could be worth over $10,000 by the end of Year 13, accounting for compound interest.
+If that is matched by a parent contribution - i.e. $400 a year - then that pot would be $5200 by the end of high school, but it could be worth over $10,000 by the end of Year 13 if compound interest is considered.

+But the Government could also decide to take the interest from those accounts to fund other education policies, such as offering incentives to boost teacher numbers, or offering scholarships to disadvantaged students.

 There are currently about 800,000 students from Year 1 to 13; at $200 each, the annual cost would be about $160m a year.